OBJECTIVE

 company Big Sky Geophysics, Bozeman, MT, 1998-present.

-as well as numerous smaller companies and individuals.
+as well as individuals.

 Project Geophysicist for the Eastern U.S. and